zimmski/feedme/README.md

 ```
 would access the stored informations of <code>title</code> and <code>image</code> for each feed item.

+The following identifiers are defined per default and can be overwritten

+* date - The current date formatted in ISO 8601

 ### Selecting nodes

 Selecting nodes can be nested through their <code>do</code> element and can contain storing nodes.